 You should place your Crit’Air sticker in the lower right-hand corner of your car’s windshield.
 The Crit’Air score must be visible from the outside of the car.

-Crit’Air stickers must be displayed in the lower right-hand corner of your windshield
+Display your Crit’Air sticker in the lower right-hand corner of your windshield

 Do you need a French air quality certificate?